scipopt/MIP-DD/README.md

 It is necessary to build the solver in optimized mode since the MIP-Bugger is not designed to handle assertions in order to keep the process performant.
 Nevertheless, it is usually easily possible to handle assertion fails by reformulating the solver to return a suitable error code under the negated assertion condition.
 The MIP-Bugger will then identify the formerly failing assertion as solver error.
-For information on building SCIP please refer to https://scipopt.org/.
+For information on building SCIP please refer to README.md inside the source packages available at https://scipopt.org/index.php#download.

 # Usage